Abhi-lab2/YouTube-Clone/README.md

 ### Project Description

-_THIS IS THE MOVIE APP USING API AND SHOWS THE ALL THE MOVIES/ SHOWS WITH THE RATINGS AND THE SHORT DESCRIPTION OF THE MOVIE WHICH IS SEARCHED FOR. ._
+THIS IS THE YOUTUBE APP BUILD USING API AND SHOWS THE ALL THE MOVIES/ SHOWS/ CONTENT WITH THE RATINGS WHICH IS SEARCHED FOR.
 This is a Sole Project and was build in a day.

-_YouTube is a video sharing service where users can watch, like, share, comment and upload their own videos.Built using HTML,CSS,and Javascript._
+YouTube is a video sharing service where users can watch, like, share, comment and upload their own videos.Built using HTML,CSS,and Javascript.

 ---